pegaltier/awesome-utils-dev/utils-all/utils-trade-strat.md

 ## LEVERAGE

-- leveraged position can be used only after a big correction like minus 30% and use only a small leverage such as x2 or x3, it will helps reduce your stress.
+- leveraged position can be good only after a big correction like minus 30% and use only a small leverage such as x2 or x3, it will helps reduce your stress.
+And also it's good to keep legeraged open positions only the minimum amount of times because most of the time you have to pay fees everyday

+## SKEW

+Skewness is a statistical measure of the asymmetry of the returns in a frequency histogram.
+Bitcoin returns exhibit a positive skew (right-skew).
+This becomes especially apparent when compared to other assets.
+This is where the tail is longer on the right-hand side and indicates the greatest benefit of Bitcoin as an investment vehicle, especially in the longer (1-month) timeframe.

 ## TURNING POINT